Boundary criticality of the O(N) model in d = 3 critically revisited

 \begin{itemize} \item Scenario I: $b(N_c) < 0.$ Then for $N$ just below $N_c$, we have two perturbatively accessible fixed points: the stable fixed point $g_* = 0$ corresponding to the extra-ordinary-log class and the unstable fixed point $g^{spec}_* \approx \frac{a (N_c-N)}{|b|}$.
 We guess that $g^{spec}_*$ corresponds to the special transition and the flow $g \to \infty$ for $g > g^{spec}_*$ to the flow to the ordinary fixed point.
 Then as $N \to N^-_c$, the special fixed point approaches the extra-ordinary fixed point and annihilates with it.
-The scaling dimension $\Delta_n = \eta_n/2$ at the special fixed point will then be small for $N$ close to $N_c$.
+At the special fixed point the scaling dimension of the surface order parameter \beq \Delta^{spec}_n = \frac{\eta_n(g^{spec}_*)}{2} \approx \frac{(N-1) g^{spec}_*}{4 \pi} \eeq will then be small for $N$ just below $N_c$.
 For $N > N_c$ any finite $g > 0$ flows to $g = \infty$ signifying that only the ordinary fixed point is left and we have the phase diagram in Fig.~\ref{fig:pdproposed}, right.
 The overall evolution of fixed points as a function of $N$ in this scenario is sketched in Fig.~\ref{fig:RG}, left.